gt2985/gt2985.github.io/_posts/2017-10-09-Salesforce-Org-To-Org-Migrations.md

 Although, to import attachments, we need to provide the csv file with all field details and path to the actual attachmet file.
 To make this import easier we can use a little script and ask jitterbit to export attachment records, in a way where it is much easier for us to import it into the new salesforce org.

-A. Create a new query
+1. Create a new query
-B. Specify the query
+2. Specify the query
-C. Create a new target file, name it as AttachmentFile
+3. Create a new target file, name it as AttachmentFile
-D. For the body field mapping edit the code to something like below,
+4. For the body field mapping edit the code to something like below,
 <pre><code>
 	<trans>
 		$fn = root$transaction.response$body$queryResponse$result$records.Attachment$Name$;
 		WriteFile("<TAG>Targets/Files/AttachmentFile</TAG>",Base64Decode(root$transaction.response$body$queryResponse$result$records.Attachment$Body$),$fn);
     FlushFile("<TAG>Targets/Files/AttachmentFile</TAG>");
 	</trans>
   </code></pre>
 Now when you run the query the attachments will go into the folder.